bplaat/teripa/README.md

-# Battle of Teripa II
+# Battle of Teripa

-The sequel of Battle of Teripa a new PHP online strategy game!
+The Battle of Teripa game you know and love remasterd with some new code!